 I didn’t know how fun a riding a Segway could be until I tried it.
 And now I know how much fun I missed before!

 Segway guided tours can take you up to two hours ride in the direction you wish to explore.
 We went on a tour with Ocitania and Burricleta, and our guide took us though beautiful fields of sunflowers and maize, we crossed an old village Gualta, till we reached a high top from which we could see a breaking view of l’Empordà and Mountain Montgri.
 Alternatively, you can plan a e-bike tour which would allow you to discover wonderful places in Costa Brava.

 Tip: wear flat comfortable shoes when you go for a Segway tour and take with you only necessary items that could fit a medium sized bag that is placed in front of a Segway.
 Segways are suitable for children aged 7 and above, and specific wagons can be attached to adults’ Segway for children ages 3-7 years if reserved in advance.

 VISIT LOCALLY PRODUCED CERAMIC SHOPS IN LA BISBAL D’EMPORDA

 And get a few beautiful new pieces for your kitchen.

 La Bisbal d’Empordà is known for producing ceramics and therefore is called the city of pottery.
 As a matter of fact, the first written evidence that mentions pottery making in La Bisbal goes back to the year 1511.
 Nowadays, La Bisbal is considered to be the capital of the ceramic industry in Catalonia, and in this town you can find many ceramic shops.

 I couldn’t resist but to buy several beautifully designed ceramic pieces that I had to take home with me to use in my kitchen, and of course in my food photography!

-Disclosure: I was a guest of Catalonia Trentino Tourism Board.
-All opinions are our own.
+Disclosure: I was a guest of Catalan Tourist Board.
+All opinions are my own.